JUSTICE • INTEGRITY • EXCELLENCE

 Welcome to Robson Hall

-Starting in September of 2019, we will be home to Canada’s first interdisciplinary Master of Human Rights Program and the Mauro Chair in Human Rights and Social Justice.
+Since September of 2019, we have been home to Canada’s first interdisciplinary Master of Human Rights Program and will soon be announcing the appointment of the endowed Mauro Chair in Human Rights and Social Justice.

-Robson Hall is also home to several well-known scholarly journals, including the Canadian Journal of Human Rights – Canada’s only journal focusing on Human Rights, the Manitoba Law Journal, the Asper Review of International Business and Trade Law and the series on Nuclear Non-Proliferation in International Law published by Asser Press.
+The Faculty of Law is home to several well-known scholarly journals, including the Canadian Journal of Human Rights – Canada’s only journal focusing on Human Rights, the Manitoba Law Journal, and the Asper Review of International Business and Trade Law.
+Recently we have become home to the Banking and Finance Law Review with a new journal related to private international law in development.

 Our students have numerous opportunities to engage beyond the classroom both academically and in practice.
-We are particularly excited about our recent launch of externships where selected students may have one term in legal practice in place of regular courses.
+We are particularly excited about our externships where selected students may have one term in legal practice in place of regular courses.

 Beyond the classroom, the Faculty has an integral connection to members of the legal profession in Winnipeg, around the province and across the country.
-This connection is instrumental in leading students to experiential learning opportunities in a range of courses and volunteer organizations which are both practice-based and research-informed, including Pro Bono Students of Canada, the L. Kerry Vickar Business Law Clinic, the Legal Aid Manitoba University Law Clinic, an expanded Court Clerkship program, the Legal Help Centre, and an extensive mooting program.
+This connection is instrumental in leading students to experiential learning opportunities in a range of courses and volunteer organizations which are both practice-based and research-informed, including Pro Bono Students of Canada, the L. Kerry Vickar Business Law Clinic, the University of Manitoba Community Law Centre, an expanded Court Clerkship program, the Legal Help Centre, and an extensive mooting program.

-At Robson Hall, we focus our attention on the legal challenges facing society and the modern legal profession, educating leaders who promote social justice and progress through economy and human rights, with emphasis on training members of the legal profession who will serve the public good.
+At the University of Manitoba’s Faculty of Law, we focus our attention on the legal challenges facing society and the modern legal profession, educating leaders who promote social justice and progress through economy and human rights, with emphasis on training members of the legal profession who will serve the public good.
 We pride ourselves on our Values as a Law School, emphasizing: